 The response is legally termed the “Answer”.
 The Answer must either agree or disagree with each point of the Complaint.
 It may also specify that the defendant does not have sufficient information on a point.

 An Answer can contain the grounds for a defense.
 It may, for example, state that the defendant did not know about the condition that caused the slip and fall.
-To prove negligence in a slip and fall lawsuit, the plaintiff must prove that the defendant knew or should have known about the condition.
+To prove negligence in a slip and fall lawsuit, plaintiff’s personal injury lawyer must prove that the defendant knew or should have known about the condition.

 Discovery is a stage of every legal case.
 It is where information is obtained about the case.
 Attorneys can discover information by asking written questions that must be answered under oath.
 These are termed “interrogatories.”
 They can also discover via requesting material things and documents.
 These are termed “requests for production.”